aptos-labs/aptos-core/developer-docs-site/docs/nodes/validator-node/operator/staking-pool-operations.md

   --profile mainnet-operator
 ```

-If you run the `aptos stake request-commission` command before the end of the the lockup expiration, the command will initiate unlock for any locked commission earned up until that moment in time.
+If you run the `aptos stake request-commission` command before the end of the lockup expiration, the command will initiate unlock for any locked commission earned up until that moment in time.

 See example below: